Politics of Peru

 The politics of the Republic of Peru takes place in a framework of a unitary semi-presidential representative democratic republic, whereby the President of Peru is both head of state and head of government, and of a pluriform multi-party system.
 Executive power is exercised by the President and the Government.
-Legislative power is vested in both the Government and the Congress.
+Legislative power is vested in both the Government and the bicameral Congress.
 The Judiciary is independent of the executive and the legislature.
+Due to its ability to remove presidents without cause and its protection from judicial oversight, the Congress holds most political control of institutional functions.
+By 2026, following years of political conflict, Peru has been described as one of the most politically unstable nations in Latin America.

+Peru has a historically unstable political history with dictatorships, coups, military meddling in politics, and internal conflict.
+Peru transitioned to democracy in 1980 before backsliding with Alberto Fujimori's regime (1990–2000) before transitioning to democracy again in 2000.
+While democratic institutions have improved since 2000, Peruvian politics is characterized by political instability and dissatisfaction with the political system.
+Peru has been characterized by rapid leadership turnover and corruption scandals.

 Traditionally weak political parties saw their support collapse further in Peru since 2000, paving the way for the rise of personalist leaderships.
 The political parties in the congress of Peru are, according to political scientist Lucía Dammert, "agglomerations of individual and group interests more than solid and representative parties".

 The historian Antonio Zapata describes Peru as a "right-wing country"; the only left-wing government in contemporary history until the election of Pedro Castillo in 2021 was that of Juan Velasco Alvarado (1968-1975), author of an agrarian reform and the nationalization of strategic sectors.
 Peru is also one of the most socially conservative nations in Latin America.

 Currently, almost all major media and political parties in the country are in favour of economic liberalism.
 Those opposed to the neoliberal status quo or involved in left-wing politics are often targeted with fear mongering attacks called terruqueos, where individuals or groups are associated with terrorists involved with the internal conflict in Peru.